OpenMined/SyferText/README.md

 More tutorials are coming soon.
 Stay tuned!

 ## Start Contributing

-The guide for contributors can be found [here](https://github.com/OpenMined/PySyft/tree/master/CONTRIBUTING.md).
-It covers all that you need to know to start contributing code to PySyft in an easy way.
+The guide for contributors can be found [here](https://github.com/OpenMined/SyferText/tree/master/CONTRIBUTING.md).
+It covers all that you need to know to start contributing code to SyferText in an easy way.

 Also join the rapidly growing community of 7000+ on [Slack](http://slack.openmined.org).
-The slack community is very friendly and great about quickly answering questions about the use and development of PySyft!
+The slack community is very friendly and great about quickly answering questions about the use and development of SyferText!

 ## Our Team